Kaguyo/Kaguyo/README.md

 * Learning to create Docker images, write Dockerfiles, and manage containers effectively.

 ## 🗂️ Projects in Progress
-- **C++**: Physics Simulation in SFML from scratch, Game Engine and small games in SFML for OOP and fundamental principles in C++ (Like not losing pointers and manually managing memory 🆘).
+- Physics Simulation in SFML from scratch, Game Engine and small games in SFML for OOP and fundamental principles in C++ (Like not losing pointers and manually managing memory 🆘).
-- **Express.js**: A REST API for managing incoming requests with CRUD operations.
+- A REST API for managing incoming requests with CRUD operations in Express.JS.
-- **Docker**: Containerizing a small full-stack application teaming with other collaborators.
+- Containerizing a small full-stack application with Docker, teaming with other collaborators.

 ## 📈 My Learning Goals
 - Gain proficiency in C++ for high-performance applications.
 - Build and master Server-side applications in Express.js.
 - Master Docker workflows to simplify deployment processes.

-## 💡 Reach to Me!
+## 💡 Reach Me!
 I believe learning is most effective when paired with practical projects and experimentation.
 Feel free to give advices, suggest ideas for projects or challenges I can take on!
 I love it living programming and I won't miss a chance to hop in challenging and exciting projects

 ## 🤝 Connect with Me